Compounded Semaglutide in 2026: What Changed, What's Legal, What to Verify

 - An operator with an uncovered skin condition who continued handling sterile products for three months

 One pharmacy voluntarily recalled all its sterile products.
 Another had to recall a lot due to lack of sterility assurance.
+Additional warning letters have been issued in 2026 beyond the initial three.

 What this means for you: These are not small technical violations.
 These are conditions that can put contaminated or incorrectly dosed medication into your body.
-See our compounded GLP-1 safety + legal guide for the full breakdown.

 Enforcement Against Tirzepatide Compounding